kyma-project/kyma/docs/getting-started/04-expose-microservice.md

   export SERVICE_DOMAIN=$(kubectl get virtualservices -l apirule.gateway.kyma-project.io/v1alpha1=orders-service.orders-service -n orders-service -o=jsonpath='{.items[*].spec.hosts[0]}')
   ```

-2. Run this command in the terminal to call the service:
+2. Run this command in the terminal to call the Service:

   ```bash
   curl -ik "https://$SERVICE_DOMAIN/orders"
   ```

-  The system returns a similar response:
+  The system returns a response similar to this one:

   ```bash
   content-length: 2